arvigeus/AZ-204/Learning Path/App Service.md

 - Azure App Service allows you to integrate various auth capabilities into your web app or API without implementing them yourself.
 - It’s built directly into the platform and doesn’t require any particular language, SDK, security expertise, or code.
 - You can integrate with multiple login providers.
-For example, Azure AD, Facebook, Google, Twitter.
+For example, Microsoft Entra ID, Facebook, Google, Twitter.

 #### Identity providers